wjzhengsh/blockchain/howto/remote_peer_aws.md

   **Important:**
   If you’re deploying the {{site.data.keyword.blockchainfull_notm}} Platform for AWS into an existing VPC, make sure that your VPC has two public subnets in different Availability Zones for the database instances.
 These subnets require NAT gateways or NAT instances in their route tables, to allow the instances to download packages and software without exposing them to the internet.
 You will also need the domain name option configured in the DHCP options as explained in the Amazon VPC documentation.

   Also, be sure to create a security group tied to your existing VPC and add inbound rules on ports 22 and 7051 to this security group.
-TCP connections on port 22 allow for SSH access to the generated instance while TCP connections on port 7051 allow for external gRPC access to the peer instance (needed for operating the peer using the Fabric Tools CLI and Fabric SDKs).
+TCP connections on port 22 allow for SSH access to the generated instance while TCP connections on port 7051 allow for external gRPC access to the peer instance (needed for operating the peer using the Fabric tools CLI and Fabric SDKs).
 You will be prompted for these VPC settings when you launch the Quick Start.

 2. Check the region that is displayed in the upper-right corner of the navigation bar, and change it if necessary.
 This is where the network infrastructure for the peer will be built.
 The template is launched in the US East (Ohio) Region by default.